yoavsc0302/ai-bird-deterrent/README.md

 1. Constrains angles to prevent cable damage
 2. Converts relative angles to absolute servo positions
 3. Sends the final commands to the hardware

+## License
+© 2024–2025 Yoav Schwammenthal and Nave Blander.
+All rights reserved.
+This project and its source code may not be copied, modified, or distributed without explicit permission.